-The great Russian pianist Elisabeth Leonskaja opens the 2017/2018 season of the Orchestre National du Capitole de Toulouse with Beethoven's Piano Concerto No. 3.
-The program also includes Mozart's Overture to Don Giovanni and Shostakovich's Symphony No. 9.
+The great Russian pianist Elisabeth Leonskaja opened the 2017/2018 season of the Orchestre National du Capitole de Toulouse with Beethoven's Piano Concerto No. 3.
+The evening’s program also included Mozart's Overture to Don Giovanni and Shostakovich's Symphony No. 9.

 Orchestre National du Capitole de Toulouse.
 A concert filmed in black and white